Consensys/hyperledger-besu-ethers/README.md

 ## Permissioning

 Calls Pantheon's [permissioning](https://docs.pantheon.pegasys.tech/en/latest/Reference/Pantheon-API-Methods/#permissioning-methods) JSON-RPC APIs.
-See [examples/pantheronPermissioning.js](./examples/pantheronPermissioning.js) for the full example code using async/await.
+See [examples/pantheonPermissioning.js](./examples/pantheonPermissioning.js) for the full example code using async/await.

 The local permissioning methods require the `PERM` API methods to be enabled by Pantheon's [--rpc-http-api](https://docs.pantheon.pegasys.tech/en/latest/Reference/Pantheon-CLI-Syntax/) command line option.

 Pantheon's account and node whitelists also need to be configured for the below API calls to work.
-See [Local Permissioning](https://docs.pantheon.pegasys.tech/en/latest/Permissions/Local-Permissioning/) for how to do this.
+See Pantheon [Local Permissioning](https://docs.pantheon.pegasys.tech/en/latest/Permissions/Local-Permissioning/) documentation for how to do this.

 ### Add Accounts To Whitelist - [perm_addAccountsToWhitelist](https://docs.pantheon.pegasys.tech/en/latest/Reference/Pantheon-API-Methods/#perm_addaccountstowhitelist)
 ```js